Understanding your options

 Apply: Complete and submit the

-Application for Non-practising Midwife Registration to registermidwives@bccnm.ca.
+Application for Non-practising Midwife Registration to Registration Services at registermidwives@bccnm.ca.

-Pay fees: Pay the $115+GST reinstatement fee for non-practising midwives.
+Pay fees: Pay the $115+GST application fee.

 Notify Clients: Notify clients of change to non-practising registration.